-Choreographer Twyla Tharp attempts to expand her range by integrating song and movement to the music of Bob Dylan in “The Times They Are A-Changin’.”
+Choreographer Twyla Tharp has frequently and successfully looked to unorthodox musical inspirations to create her distinctive dance pieces, among them the Beach Boys, Frank Sinatra, David Byrne and, notably, Billy Joel in her first foray into musical theater, “Movin’ Out.”
+While that show was a danced narrative set to music performed live by a singer and band separated from the action, Tharp attempts to expand her range by integrating song and movement to the music of Bob Dylan in “The Times They Are A-Changin’.”
 But the mercurial dance innovator slips up badly in a plodding, literal-minded fable that’s vibrant and busy but also chaotic and narratively incoherent.

 The path of “Movin’ Out” from problematic Chicago tryouts through extensive tinkering to Broadway success has been widely chronicled.
 Even during its three-year Gotham run, the Vietnam-era dance drama grew immeasurably stronger as its war themes gained in currency and its dancers (many of them with the production on and off from its debut) evolved deeper into their roles.
 Rather than showing wear as most productions do, when the musical closed in December, it arguably had never been tighter and more energized or its emotional impact more visceral.

 But after its tepid reception at San Diego’s Old Globe in February, “Times” appears to have made little progress en route to New York.
 Watching the unengaging mess onstage at the Brooks Atkinson, it’s hard to imagine how it could have been helped.
 The impression is that Tharp’s auteurial command prevented anyone from pointing out that the concept is just plain lame.